-Hong Kong suspends Pfizer vaccines, citing packaging defects
+Hong Kong halts use of Pfizer vaccine, cites defective lids

-HONG KONG (AP) — Hong Kong suspended vaccinations using Pfizer shots — known as BioNTech shots in the city — on Wednesday after they were informed by its distributor Fosun that one batch had defective bottle lids.
+HONG KONG (AP) — Hong Kong suspended use of the Pfizer vaccine Wednesday after its Chinese distributor informed the city that one batch had defective bottle lids.

-The suspension was immediate while Chinese pharmaceutical firm Fosun Pharma and BioNTech, the German company which created the vaccine with American pharmaceutical firm Pfizer, investigate the matter, according to a statement by the Hong Kong government.
+The city’s government said the suspension was immediate while the matter is investigated by distributor Fosun Pharma and BioNTech, the German company which created the vaccine with American pharmaceutical firm Pfizer.

 BioNTech and Fosun Pharma have not found any reason to believe the product is unsafe, according to the statement.
 However, vaccinations will be halted as a preventive and safety measure.